ydkhatri/mac_apt/README.md

 QUARANTINE | Reads the quarantine database and .LastGKReject file RECENTITEMS | Recently accessed Servers, Documents, Hosts, Volumes & Applications from .plist and .sfl files.
 Also gets recent searches and places for each user
-SAFARI | Internet history, downloaded file information, cookies and more from Safari caches SPOTLIGHT | Reads the spotlight index databases SPOTLIGHTSHORTCUTS | User typed data in the spotlight bar & targeted document/app UNIFIEDLOGS | Reads macOS unified logging logs from .tracev3 files
+SAFARI | Internet history, downloaded file information, cookies and more from Safari caches SCREENTIME | Reads ScreenTime database for program and app usage SPOTLIGHT | Reads the spotlight index databases SPOTLIGHTSHORTCUTS | User typed data in the spotlight bar & targeted document/app UNIFIEDLOGS | Reads macOS unified logging logs from .tracev3 files